jhkim040/mog/README.md

 ------------
 # 📚Libraries and Frameworks

-### Check out build.gradle and package.json for furthermore information!
+### Check out build.gradle and package.json for more information!

 ## 📌 Backend
 |Tool|Version|